kettubot/kettu-docs/Guides/Slash default override.md

 ## Other things to note

-- Users the Administrator permission will always be able to see and use slash commands in all channels.
+- Users with the Administrator permission will always be able to see and use slash commands in all channels.
 There is no easy or effective way around this.

 - You can still allow slash commands to be used if you enable `@everyone` in the command directly.